interledger/interledger-rs/examples/simple/README.md

 # We merely use this symbolic link here to pretend that ilp-cli is installed
 ln -s ../../target/debug/ilp-cli ilp-cli

-# For authenticating to nodes, we can set credentials as follows
+# For authenticating to nodes, we can set credentials as an environment variable or a CLI argument
 export ILP_CLI_API_AUTH=admin-a

 # Insert accounts on Node A